Confused about Essential Oils? Here are essential oil facts so you can better understand what they are, how to use them, and more.

 Cats are highly sensitive and just having them on your own body is usually enough to affect them.

 It has been estimated that 95% or more of the companies blatantly adulterate or purchasing from essential oils "experts" that blatantly adulterate (heat, add things to or take things out of the oils, or otherwise alter them from their natural state), it is important to find a source that you can trust for your essential oils.

-But as a general rule the low cost oils have a tendency to be more adulterated and the more expensive oils test out to be higher therapeutically.
+As a general rule the low cost oils would likely have a tendency to be more adulterated and the more expensive oils test out to be higher therapeutically.

 12. Can You Use Essential Oils Internally?

 That is a hotly debated question.
 When I first started trying to find "The Best" Essential Oils company, I thought that it was OK to use essential oils internally but I have since changed my mind based on reading the opinion of many experts whom I trust.